 The modules offered on this programme cover both the substantive and practical elements of Intellectual Property and Information Technology law within a European and international context.
-Module offerings may include Data Protection, Cyber Security Law, Copyright Law, Trademark and Design Law, Patent Law and much more.
-Students may also choose up to two modules from the wide array offered on the LLM (General) ranging from Aviation Law, to Human Rights Law and Islamic Law.
+Modules offerings may include Data Protection, Cyber Security Law, Copyright Law, Trademark and Design Law and more.
+Students may also choose up to two modules from the wide array offered on the LL.M.
+(General) courses ranging from Aviation Law to Human Rights Law and Islamic Law.

 Overview of the School of Law at Trinity College Dublin and its postgraduate LL.M. programmes.

 Professor Desmond Ryan

-Assuming that this basic pre-requisite is in place, thereafter admission to the various LLM programmes is at the absolute discretion of the School of Law, which will decide on questions of admission having regard to a wide range of academic criteria, including the quality of the individual application and the objectives of ensuring a diverse LLM class of the highest possible academic calibre.
-Admission requirements may vary from programme to programme and from year to year.
+Admission to Trinity's LL.M. programmes is at the absolute discretion of the School of Law, which will decide on admissions with regard to a range of academic criteria, including the quality of the individual application and the objectives of ensuring a diverse LL.M. class of the highest possible academic calibre.

 Click here for a full list of postgraduate fees.